jrkt/gostruct/README.md

 # gostruct
-This is a library to auto-generate models with packages, structs, and basic methods of accessibility for a given MySQL database table and all other tables related through all foreign key relationships.
+This is a library to auto-generate models with packages, structs, and basic methods of accessibility for a given MySQL database table.

 # usage